emilyshewcraft/project-one/README.md

 ### Project Description:
 We plan to look at global trends for salaries in data science related professions over the time period of 2020 to 2023.

-## Research Questions:
+## Research Questions/Analysis:
 * What are the differences in salaries between job titles under the data science umbrella?
-* Do we notice a higher demand or payout for certain positions in different countries?
 * What is the wage gap between experience/expertise levels?
 * Does company size have an impact on salary?
 * Do we notice any trends in employees working in countries remote from where their employer is located?